yuchdev/ExtractVersion/README.md

 > ["PyCharm-2018.1.2", "PyCharm-2018.2.0", "PyCharm-2020.1.0"]
 ```

-3. In edge cases with more than one pattern, e.g. `PyCharm-2018.1.2-windows-10.0`,
+3. In edge cases with more than one pattern present, e.g. `PyCharm-2018.1.2-windows-10.0`,
 we should provide a clue where the version should be extracted from,
 in a form of a pattern-regex, e.g.`PyCharm-(.*)-windows-10.0`
-Call of such function may look like:
+The call of such function may look like this:

 ```python
 extract_version(version_string='PyCharm-2018.1.2-windows-10.0', pattern='PyCharm-(.*)-windows-10.0')